 Welcome to the I_-_post.

-As you can remember from my previous posts, a PID is most of the time a coded feedback loop control working into a system which includes at least:
+As you can remember from my previous posts, a PID is most of the time a coded feedback loop control working into a system that includes at least:

 - the associated command (most of the time an electronic board with a microprocessor).

-Basically, a PID is a tool used for politely but firmly asking a machine to move or react exactly the way you want, while adapting to its changing environment.
+A PID is a tool used for politely but firmly asking a machine to move or react precisely the way you want while adapting to its changing environment.

-I remind you the must-known vocabulary you will need in order to go on reading:
+I remind you of the must-known vocabulary you will need to go on reading:

 Unlike the proportional part of a PID, the integral part can’t be used alone, as it wouldn’t have any effect.
-Instead of that, integral is either used along with proportional (PI), or with proportional and derivative (PID).
+Instead, the integral is either proportional (PI) or proportional and derivative (PID).
 The proportional part P is always used in a PID control.

-Note: P, PI, PD and PID are the 4 possible combinations of a loop control.
+Note: P, PI, PD, and PID are the four possible combinations of loop control.